jrochelly/ActivePIP/README.md

 ## Installation

-* Download PIP and extract
+* Download ActivePIP and extract
 * Navigate to `application/config/config.php` and fill in your `base_url`
 * You are ready to rock!
 Point your browser to your `base_url` and hopefully see a welcome message.

 ## Documentation

-Visit [http://jrochelly.github.io/PIP/](http://jrochelly.github.io/PIP/) to see the documentation.
+Visit [http://jrochelly.github.io/ActivePIP/](http://jrochelly.github.io/ActivePIP/) to see the documentation.

 ## License